Welcome to today's edition of the Rush 24-7 podcast.

 The Reverend Sharpton says that there is a culture of violence in sports and recklessness, too.

-Now I've I've heard somebody say something like that before.
+Now, I've heard somebody say something like that before.

 Do you remember who said that, Brian?

-I uh well, whoever said it was deemed unfit to be part of the National Football League.
+Well, whoever said it was deemed unfit to be part of the National Football League.

 That would be me.

-Uh maybe the commissioner thinks Al Sharpton has a good point.
+Maybe the commissioner thinks Al Sharpton has a good point.

-Well I'd just be interested to hear that.
+I'd just be interesting to hear that.

-Once again, proving, ladies and gentlemen, that I, your host am on the cutting edge of societal evolution.
+Once again, proving, ladies and gentlemen, that I, your host, am on the cutting edge of societal evolution.

-One of the things Democrats are mad at President Obama about is he is urging an excise tax on high cost insurance.
+One of the things Democrats are mad at President Obama about is he is urging an excise tax on high-cost insurance.

-Even Pelosi's upset about this.
+Even Pelosi is upset about this.

 She doesn't want there to be any tax increase on the middle class, like Obama promised.

-But there are tax increases on everybody, including the middle class, uh, throughout the Senate health care bill.
+But there are tax increases on everybody, including the middle class, throughout the Senate health care bill.

-The White House has long expressed a preference for the excise tax on high cost plans.
+The White House has long expressed a preference for the excise tax on high-cost plans.

-The House the what the House Democrats want is an increase in the income tax.
+What the House Democrats want is an increase in the income tax.

 Obama and the Senate want an excise tax on the Cadillac plans.

-Forty percent excise tax.
+40% excise tax.

-And the Washington Post says health care reform bill's proposed tax on high cost plans raises question.
+And the Washington Post says healthcare reform bill's proposed tax on high-cost plans raises question.

-Uh some are going to be taxed because of the state they're in and the type of business that they're in and the age of their workers, all that drives up cost.
+Some are going to be taxed because of the state they're in and the type of business that they're in and the age of their workers, all that drives up cost.

-You know, I'm still the the the rumblings are small, but they're starting to happen on the left now, on the Democrat side of things.
+And it's no big deal when a politician breaks a campaign promise, but with Obama, you know, the rumblings are small, but they're starting to happen on the left now, on the Democrat side of things.

 Gidmo, for example, has not been closed.